-The Wellness Center embraces an integrative and holistic approach, promoting the health and well-being of the whole person: body-mind-spirit.
+The Wellness Center is committed to a whole person approach to healthcare by promoting health and wellness in body, mind, spirit, relationships, and environment.
 Students are supported through the promotion of pro-health behaviors and self-care practices that contribute to both the individual's health and wellness, as well as to the benefit of others.
 Care for one's physical body, good nutrition practices, physical activity, mental health, faith integration, cultivation of healthy interpersonal relationships, environmental stewardship, meaningful work, and community contributions are all valuable components of overall health and well-being.

-The Wellness Center personnel include: mental health counselors, marriage and family therapist, counselor-interns, advanced registered nurse practitioner, registered nurse, and a dietitian.
-Services provided include individual counseling, couple counseling, limited crisis intervention, convenience care, medical care for illness and minor injury, sport's physicals, annual wellness checks, travel information and medication, and nutrition consultations.
-For a detailed list of services, please visit the Wellness Center website.
+The Wellness Center personnel include mental health counselors, marriage and family therapist, counselor-interns, advanced registered nurse practitioner, registered nurse, and dietitian.
+Services provided include individual counseling, couples counseling, limited crisis intervention, convenience care, illness and minor injury, travel information and education, COVID testing, and nutrition consultations.
+For a detailed list of services and for fee information, please visit the Wellness Center's website.

 Appointments can be scheduled by contacting the Wellness Center at 425-889-5282.
-The Wellness Center is located in the Everette D. Greeley Building, #5 on the NU Campus map.
-Hours of service are posted on the Wellness Center website.
+The Wellness Center is located in the Everette D. Greeley Center, building #5 on the NU Campus map.
+Hours of service are posted on the Wellness Center's website.
 For health care needs requiring immediate attention that occur outside of the Wellness Center's office hours, please refer to the Wellness Center's website for a list of local medical facilities that provide 24-hour response.

-Additional information is available on The Wellness Center website at:
+Additional information is available on The Wellness Center website at: https://eagle.northwestu.edu/departments/wellness-center/

-http://eagle.northwestu.edu/departments/wellness-center/